We seek to help communities build resilience in the face of climate change.

 - Promote integrated, system-based initiatives

 - Engage and empower historically underserved people and communities

 - Focus on outcomes that will be achieved

 The Environment Program team is deeply engaged with the sector and makes every effort to be aware of emerging and ongoing initiatives.
-While we complete plans for implementing these strategies, applications for funding are by invitation only.
+We provide some support by inviting by applications.

 Who may receive funding?